Why is tongue weight important when towing?

-Tongue weight is important for safely towing any kind of trailer.
-Improper tongue weight can lead to trailer sway and other dangerous situations.
-If the tongue weight is too little -- less than 10% of the gross trailer weight -- the trailer may tend to sway back and forth.
-If the tongue weight it too much -- greater than 15% -- your vehicle may become less responsive, especially when turning.
+Tongue weight is important for towing because improper tongue weight can cause driving hazards.
+If the tongue weight is too little -- less than 10% of the total trailer weight -- the trailer may tend to sway back and forth.
+If the tongue weight it too much -- greater than 15% -- your vehicle may become less responsive, especially when turning and braking.

 Properly loading your trailer -- placing cargo in front of or behind the axle -- can have a major effect on tongue weight.